rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

 #### Change the time zone

-To change the time zone for your website that is running on Linux and PHP, you must edit your **.htaccess** file to include the following line:
+To change the time zone for your website running on Linux and PHP, you must edit your **.htaccess** file to include the following line:

     php_value date.timezone <TIMEZONE>